dongrelaxman/GenAI-Chatbot-with-Langchain-Integration/README.md

 Real-time Responses: Uses OpenAI's API to generate responses on the fly.

 ## Requirements
-Python 3.7+
+1.Python 3.7+

-Streamlit: For building the web application.
+2.streamlit: For building the web application.

-LangChain: For managing prompts and models.
+3.LangChain: For managing prompts and models.

-OpenAI API: To access OpenAI’s language models.
+4.OpenAI API: To access OpenAI’s language models.
 If you dont have acces use opensource models like Ollama

 # Setup Instructions
 ## Clone the repository:

-**bash**

 `git clone https://github.com/your-repository/chatbot-app.git`
 `cd chatbot-app`
-Install the required Python libraries:
+**Install the required Python libraries:**

-**bash**

-`pip install streamlit langchain_openai langchain_core python-dotenv`
+`pip install `requirements.txt`

-Create a .env file in the root directory and add your OpenAI and LangChain API keys:
+Create a `.env` file in the root directory and add your

-**bash**
+**OpenAI and LangChain API keys:**
 OPENAI_API_KEY=your-openai-api-key
 LANGCHAIN_API_KEY=your-langchain-api-key

-Run the Streamlit app:
+**Run the Streamlit app:**

-**bash**

 `streamlit run app.py`
 # How It Works